cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Then they could research the Internet and find out whether it was really true what the other had said.
 And so, as time went by, they began to trust each other more and more and began to tell each other everything about each other.
 It was just exciting to have such an anonymous relationship.
-In the meantime they knew each other very, very well.
+In the meantime, they knew each other very, very well.

 Corinne had told her that an NSA intelligence officer had visited Karl to prepare the launch of a completely new satellite.
 The NSA was a secret service of the American Army, it was the largest secret service of all.
 And on that visit, almost everything went wrong.
-Nothing worked right away and they would have had to abort the start by a hair of their fingers.
+Nothing worked right away, and they would have had to abort the start by the hair of their fingers.
 But together they just managed to finish a program that had to run on the satellite, literally at the last second.
 Probably in the hectic pace of life, the NSA man had deposited the secret key for his own computer with the NSA on Karl's computer.
 And then forget it there.